About Commercial Property Insurance Claims

 When a catastrophic loss occurs, a business owner’s first impulse is to do whatever necessary to mitigate the loss and resume operations as quickly as possible.
-But settling a commercial insurance claim is a complex business transaction, and business owners should treat it as such, using the diligence and professional assistance typically used when negotiating a critical business contract.
-Accepting an insurance company adjuster’s opinions or an insurance company’s offer of settlement in haste and without independently investigating the damages and reviewing all insurance policies for available coverages can easily lead to a settlement that is far less than the business bargained for.
+But settling a commercial property insurance claim is a complex business transaction, and business owners should treat it as such—using the same diligence and professional assistance as when negotiating a critical business contract.
+Accepting an insurance company adjuster’s opinions or an insurance company’s offer of settlement in haste — or without investigation or review of all policies for available coverages — can easily lead to a settlement that is far less than the business bargained for.

-A commercial property claim entails restoring the business’ property to pre-loss conditions within the limits of insurance purchased while maintaining the business during the time it takes to rebuild or repair damaged property.
-The insured is faced with the tasks of investigating and documenting losses, tangible and not, and becoming familiar with the insurance policies — the coverages available, limitations on those coverages, deductibles, conditions precedent, and specific requirements necessary to make commercial claims.
+A commercial property claim entails restoring the businesses’ property to pre-loss conditions within the limits of insurance purchased, while maintaining the business during the time needed to rebuild or repair damaged property.
+The insured is faced with investigating and documenting losses, tangible and not, and becoming familiar with the insurance policies — the coverages available, limitations on those coverages, deductibles, conditions precedent, and specific requirements necessary to make a claim.

 Typical commercial property policies can cover:

 - “Property Damage,” including the buildings, fixtures, machines, furnishings, raw materials, and inventory.